jon49/blog/content/post/range_address_from_number_to_letter.md

     - vba
 ---

-Sometimes, before I realize it (and, I’m sure, others too) I do a bunch of work, that turns out that I didn’t need to do before.
+Sometimes, before I realize it (and, Iâ€™m sure, others too) I do a bunch of work, that turns out that I didnâ€™t need to do before.
 The RangeAddress function that I created is a perfect example of this.
 This function goes from a column number to a letter and returns the whole string range address.
-I started off [with someones else’s code](http://www.excelforum.com/excel-programming/638861-vb-convert-column-letter-to-number.html).
+I started off [with someones elseâ€™s code](http://www.excelforum.com/excel-programming/638861-vb-convert-column-letter-to-number.html).
 I then made it work for me.
 Their code only worked for Excel 2003 and below.
 The code below will work for All Excel versions.
 But there is a better way!
 The better way is in the [RRange function](http://www.spreadsheetbudget.com/2012/01/12/get-range-from-row-and-column-numbers/) I posted about before.
-Below this code I’ll show you the basic gist on how to go about it.
+Below this code Iâ€™ll show you the basic gist on how to go about it.

 ``` vbscript
 'RangeAddress